elpusk/publish.framework.coffee.2nd/README.md

 - [Debian Installer](/installer/debian12/coffee-manager-2nd_2.0_amd64.deb)

+- **Very Important Note**
+  + Before using the liblpu237_dll.so or liblpu237_ibutton.so file, the lpu237 interface must be set to "USB HID vendor" mode.
+  + After installaion, you can change lpu237 interface on [web mapper](https://elpusk.github.io/library.js.coffee/tools_lpu237_full.html) <- Use google-chrome brower.

 - Installed Components
   + elpusk-hid-d : Daemon program.(2.0)
   + liblpu237_dll.so : MSR SO library for using elpusk-hid-d.